Tourist using smartphone with mobile internet on a street in Berlin Germany.

 • O2 Germany

-Travelers can expect strong 4G coverage and expanding 5G networks across major cities and tourist destinations.
+Travelers can expect strong 4G coverage and expanding 5G networks across major cities and popular travel areas.

 Option 1: Using eSIM in Germany